ivietcuong/Demo/README.md

 There are so much Changes, Improvement like .NET 6, .NET 7, Blazor, MAUI and DependencyInjection from Microsoft.
 I was wondering, how did it work without using Prism.
 (Prism suppports WPF, MAUI, Xamarin, but not Web application) and how did it work when I just used Libraries or Framework, which just come from Microsoft.
 That's why, I have made this Demo, just to see, how it works.

-Bei Demo:
+Demo application has:
- - There is Point class.
+- A Point class.
 - A Point repository.
- - A IPointService, to get Point-list from Repository .
+- A IPointService, to get Point-list from Repository.
- - A IMathSercive to calculate.
+- A IMathSercive to calculate point list.

 The apps get a list of point (from different sources (json, xml or database)), calculate it (with different implementing of MathService) and show it with diffrent UI (WPF, MAUI, or Web).

-I have used:
+Applied Technologies:
 - .NET Standard 2.0 for Core project.
 It contains Entities classes, Interface and Service, the other Project use this Library project.
 - .NET 7.0 for Infrastructure, which implements Core.
 - MVVM Toolkit, Microsoft ServiceCollection